the-quetzal-community/trademark-license/Readme.txt

     (c) rearrangement, reordering, relocation and/or reformatting.

-    (d) addition of another copyright holder's Notice, verbatim, sourced from another set of Attached Notices maintained as required by Section 3 of This License.
+    (d) addition of another copyright holder's Notice, verbatim, sourced from another set of Attached Notices that have been maintained as required by Section 3 of This License.

     (e) replacement of a copyright holder's Notice with a newer Notice from the same copyright holder, from another set of Attached Notices maintained as required by Section 3 of This License.

-    (f) the removal of any trademark that is not a Community Trademark.
+    (f) the removal of a trademark that is not a Community Trademark.

 4. Neither the name of any (other) Publisher, nor any Community Trademark of theirs, may be used within, or used to title, endorse or promote,